Beyond the growth rate of cosmic structure: Testing modified gravity models with an extra degree of freedom: Data analysis

-The indices $i$ and $j$ run over all combinations of multipoles $\ell$ and wavenumbers $k$ measured by the survey, and $W_{ij}$ encodes details of the window function.
-The factor $\ascl$ takes into account scaling errors in the conversion from redshift-space to real-space positions based on the fiducial cosmology.
-It can be calculated using the approximation~\citep{Tegmark:2006,Reid:2009,Swanson:2010}
+Even after this rescaling has taken place we must account for incompleteness in the survey volume due to the observing strategy.
+This requires convolution with the survey window function.
+For example, incompleteness may be caused by the presence of bright stars which obscure galaxies.
+If uncorrected these holes can introduce fake large-scale structure into the survey.
+Including the effect of the window function yields

-where $D_A$ is the comoving angular diameter distance, computed in units of $\Mpc/h$, and $E(z)=H(z)/H_0$.
-Here, $H_0$ is the value of the Hubble parameter at redshift $z=0$ in the model; therefore $E(0)=1$ but $E_{\text{fid}}(0)$ will typically not equal unity.
-This is chosen so that, for sufficiently small $z$, the scaling factor is nearly independent of $h$.
+where $\Pcon_{\ell}(k_i, \zeff)$ is the measured multipole power spectrum, and the indices $i$ and $j$ run over all combinations of multipoles $\ell$ and wavenumbers $k$ measured by the survey.
+The matrix $W_{ij}$ encodes details of the window function.

 \para{Model likelihood} The final likelihood $\Lik$ is calculated by summing over regions, redshift bins, and multipole power spectra,

 where $\discrepancy_{r,z}$ is the difference between the measured and predicted values of the multipole power spectra,